World Chess Championship: FIDE, Euwe and AVRO

 Max Euwe became the World Champion by defeating Alexander Alekhine in 1935 but lost a rematch in 1937.

 Attempts to form an international chess federation were made at the time of the 1914 St. Petersburg, 1914 Mannheim and 1920 Gothenburg Tournaments.
 On 20 July 1924 the participants at the Paris tournament founded FIDE as a kind of players' union.
 FIDE's congresses in 1925 and 1926 expressed a desire to become involved in managing the world championship.
 FIDE was largely happy with the "London Rules", but claimed that the requirement for a purse of $10,000 was impracticable and called upon Capablanca to come to an agreement with the leading masters to revise the Rules.
 In 1926 FIDE decided in principle to create a title of "Champion of FIDE" and, in 1928, adopted the forthcoming 1928 Bogoljubow–Euwe match (won by Bogoljubow) as being for the "FIDE championship".
 Alekhine agreed to place future matches for the world title under the auspices of FIDE, except that he would only play Capablanca under the same conditions that governed their match in 1927.
 Although FIDE wished to set up a match between Alekhine and Bogoljubow, it made little progress and the title "Champion of FIDE" quietly vanished after Alekhine won the 1929 world championship match that he and Bogoljubow themselves arranged.

 While negotiating his 1937 World Championship rematch with Alekhine, Euwe proposed that if he retained the title, FIDE should manage the nomination of future challengers and the conduct of championship matches.
-FIDE had been trying since 1935 to introduce rules on how to select challengers, and its various proposals favored selection by some sort of committee.
+FIDE had been trying since 1935 to introduce rules on how to select challengers, and its various proposals favoured selection by some sort of committee.
 While they were debating procedures in 1937 and Alekhine and Euwe were preparing for their rematch later that year, the Royal Dutch Chess Federation proposed that a super-tournament (AVRO) of ex-champions and rising stars should be held to select the next challenger.
 FIDE rejected this proposal and at their second attempt nominated Salo Flohr as the official challenger.
-Euwe then declared that: if he retained his title against Alekhine he was prepared to meet Flohr in 1940 but he reserved the right to arrange a title match either in 1938 or 1939 with José Raúl Capablanca, who had lost the title to Alekhine in 1927; if Euwe lost his title to Capablanca then FIDE's decision should be followed and Capablanca would have to play Flohr in 1940.
-Most chess writers and players strongly supported the Dutch super-tournament proposal and opposed the committee processes favored by FIDE.
+Euwe then declared that: if he retained his title against Alekhine he was prepared to meet Flohr in 1940 but he reserved the right to arrange a title match either in 1938 or 1939 with Capablanca, who had lost the title to Alekhine in 1927; if Euwe lost his title to Capablanca then FIDE's decision should be followed and Capablanca would have to play Flohr in 1940.
+Most chess writers and players strongly supported the Dutch super-tournament proposal and opposed the committee processes favoured by FIDE.
 While this confusion went unresolved: Euwe lost his title to Alekhine; the AVRO tournament in 1938 was won by Paul Keres under a tie-breaking rule, with Reuben Fine placed second and Capablanca and Flohr in the bottom places; and the outbreak of World War II in 1939 cut short the controversy.